 - Student Health and Counseling Center

 - Marion Polk Food Share

-- Campus Recreation (online fitness programs)
+- Campus Recreation (in-person activities and online fitness programs available)

 - Mental health

 Academic challenges (e.g., remote learning, time management, motivation, etc)

 - Watch Why I Love WOU videos or extended campus tour (in English or Spanish)